espressif/esp-iot-solution/components/sensors/humiture/aht20/README.md

 # How To Use

-This driver includes a demo example project.
+This driver includes demo examples.

-Follow the example to learn how to initialize the driver and read the sensor data.
+Follow the examples to learn how to initialize the driver or use Sensor Hub  and read the sensor data.

 All public APIs are documented in aht20.h.

+## Driver

 Following are the general guidelines.
 ```c